Health insurer Anthem eases restrictions on Sarepta's Duchenne treatment

 An Anthem spokeswoman said its medical policy committee had reviewed information presented at recent scientific meetings, feedback from clinicians and information from Sarepta before making the change.

-Sarepta shares were off $1.01 at $51.43 in afternoon trading with a broader decline in the Arca pharmaceutical index of 0.6 percent.
+Sarepta shares were off 56 cents at $51.88 in morning trading with a broader decline in the Arca pharmaceutical index of 0.7 percent.